Reviewed by Jil McIntosh

 The Quebec transportation ministry, the Ministère des Transports et de la Mobilité, recommends that you get your vehicle tuned up before the winter months.
 Make sure your windshield wipers, and heating/defrosting systems are working.
 Always check the washer fluid and antifreeze levels before you hit the road.

-The age of your winter tires is also important: the tread on older tires is harder and therefore less effective on snow and ice.
+The age of your winter tires is also important.
+The rubber compound deteriorates with age, and can become brittle and cracked.
 Many vehicle manufacturers suggest replacing tires six years after their manufacturing date.3

 For example, in the image below, the number 4119 indicates the tire was manufactured in the 41st week of 2019: